 Today that same mixture of hope and intellectual determination remains the defining characteristic of our College.
 It is why everyone in our community, from students and academics to the people who’ve worked here for thirty-five years, all pull together in support of the same causes, from sustainability to civil rights.

-The differences don’t stop with how we think.
-Our unconventional origins mean we are also one of the friendliest colleges in Oxford, where people walk on the grass and we don’t stand on ceremony.
-Just take a look at College Quad on a summer’s day, with people stopping for a chat every few yards or pulling benches together for a tutorial on the lawn.
-You’ll see that warmth everywhere you go – from our thriving sports clubs and societies to our exceptional choir.
+Our unconventional origins allowed us to develop into one of the friendliest and least formal colleges in Oxford.
+This is a true community, where people come together across disciplines and generations to advance learning and forge new relationships.
+Just take a look at College Quad on a summer’s day, where people stop every few yards for a chat or pull benches together for a tutorial on the lawn.
+You’ll see that same warmth everywhere you go – from our thriving sports clubs and societies to our exceptional choir.

 ‘You want university to feel like a home away from home.
 The atmosphere at Somerville and the people here who created it made me feel at home as soon as I arrived in Fresher’s Week.
 I haven’t looked back since.’